Skip to main content

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

 If you want to make a positive impact on our world and develop sustainable practices, a career in environmental science could be a very good option for you.
-This degree provides a strong foundation for a career as a scientist.
+This degree offers a strong foundation for a career as a scientist.
 It’s also a major that includes building leadership and collaboration skills.
-Learning alongside others who share your passion for good works and preserving the world in which we live can make for a rewarding career.

-In fact, one of the biggest benefits of a degree in environmental science is its multidisciplinary nature.
-By incorporating the study of science with coursework in data analysis, research strategies and field methods and technologies, you can truly take your career in any direction you wish.
+One of the biggest benefits of a degree in environmental science is its multidisciplinary nature.
+By incorporating the study of science with coursework in data analysis, research strategies and field methods and technologies, you can take your career in any direction you wish.

-“An environmental science degree is so versatile that the sky is the limit to what students can do with it,” said Dr. Kelly Thrippleton-Hunter, adjunct faculty of science at SNHU.
-In addition to teaching at SNHU, Dr. Thrippleton-Hunter serves as a health risk assessor at the New Hampshire Department of Environmental Services (NHDES).
-She holds a Ph.D. as well in Environmental Toxicology.
+“An environmental science degree is so versatile that the sky is the limit to what students can do with it,” said Dr. Kelly Thrippleton-Hunter, an adjunct faculty of science at SNHU.
+In addition to teaching at SNHU, Thrippleton-Hunter serves as a health risk assessor at the New Hampshire Department of Environmental Services (NHDES).
+She holds a PhD as well in environmental toxicology.

 “The field continues to grow, so career opportunities and options will only continue to expand,” she said.*